20 week pregnancy ultrasound scan: here's what to expect

-Your mid-pregnancy ‘anomaly’ ultrasound scan is your 2nd routine NHS pregnancy scan.
-It usually happens at about 20 weeks into your pregnancy, and takes a really detailed look at your baby and your womb.
+As its name suggests, it usually carried out when you are about 20 weeks into your pregnancy – and it takes a really detailed look at your baby and at your womb.

-It's basically a scan to check whether your baby is developing normally, and whether there are any physical abnormalities (or anomalies).
+It's a scan to check how your baby is growing, whether your baby is developing normally for this stage of your pregnancy, and whether there are any unexpected physical conditions.

 This scan looks in detail at your baby's:

 - Head and brain, to check size and shape.
 Your baby's head circumference will be measured, and their face checked for signs of a cleft lip.